 Bypass surgery gets around the blockage, making a new way for food to pass out of the stomach into the duodenum.
 The operation is called a gastrojejunostomy.

 You may have bypass surgery for a blocked duodenum if your cancer can’t be removed by surgery.
 Another option may be to have a tube called a stent put into the duodenum to open the blockage.
 Your doctor should consider bypass surgery rather than a duodenal stent if you are having longer term treatment.

 If you have cancer that can’t be removed by surgery and your bile duct is blocked, you will usually have a stent put in to unblock it.
-But sometimes bypass surgery is used to make a new way for bile to flow to the intestines, passing around the blocked bile duct.
-This is usually done if you were originally having surgery to remove the cancer but that wasn’t possible.
+But sometimes bypass surgery is used to make a new way for bile to flow.
+This is usually done if you were originally having surgery to remove the cancer but that was not possible.
 The operation is called a choledochojejunostomy or hepaticojejunostomy.

 You may have bypass surgery for both a blocked duodenum and blocked bile duct at the same time.
 This is called a double bypass.